 - Also invoked in the ending for the Lonesome Road DLC for New Vegas.
 The add-on's storyline sees The Courier fighting their way past some of the toughest enemies in the game in a very hostile environment.
 The ending narration explains that the (unseen) return journey was much easier and uneventful, with said enemies standing aside and letting The Courier retrace their steps untouched and unharmed, either out of respect or fear.

-- During the ending of SaGa 2 / Final Fantasy Legend II, we see snippets of the heroes' (now joined by the protagonists' father) uneventful trip back to the first village.
+- The ending of SaGa 2 (Final Fantasy Legend II in America) shows snippets of the heroes' (now joined by the protagonists' father) uneventful trip back to the first village.
 The one event of note is the discovery that two of the game's Guest Star Party Members are father and daughter.